Ajaysivam/DataMasters/README.md

 ## README.md must consist of the following information:

-#### Team Name -
+#### Team Name - DataMasters
-#### Problem Statement -
+#### Problem Statement - Data Analysis
-#### Team Leader Email -
+#### Team Leader Email - rajpraveen1619@gmail.com

 ## A Brief of the Prototype:
   This section must include UML Diagrams and prototype description

 ## Tech Stack:
-   List Down all technologies used to Build the prototype
+   Pandas , Tableau

 ## Step-by-Step Code Execution Instructions:
-  This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed
+  Initially we Preprocessed the given set of data using pandas in python, the we extracted the processed data and visualised it using tableau as dashboard and book.

 ## What I Learned:
-   Write about the biggest learning you had while developing the prototype
+   As a fresher we learnt about many new topics like preprocessing and data visualisation..we also learnt to visualise the data efficiently and it was a great experience for us